How you can help your child’s imagination flourish with creative activities that can also help with fine motor skills and physical development.

 Disadvantages Of Imaginative Play

 There are none!
-However, if a child frequently behaves in a way that causes injury to herself or others during play, or if a kid shows a strong preference for solitary imaginative play over social play, it may be worthwhile to seek the counsel of a competent child development expert.
+However, if a child frequently behaves in a way that causes injury to herself or others during play, or if a kid shows a strong preference for solitary imaginative play over social play, it could be worthwhile to seek the counsel of a competent child development expert.